 We look forward to serving your health care needs.

-Welcome all incoming Winter 2014-2015 students!
+Welcome all incoming 2015-2016 students!
 We would like to take a moment to inform you of our Immunization Requirements.
 In order to attend Undergraduate classes here at Seattle University, we require you to submit proof of the MMR and Hepatitis B series, as well as a current Tetanus shot (given in the past 10 years).
 You may submit records to our office by email, fax, mail or if you are in the area, you may drop them off.
+You may also submit your immunizations using the Online Student Health Immunization Form.
 For our contact information, please see our 'About Us' tab on the left side of this page.

 If you have enrolled in the Student Health Insurance click here to access your ID card as permanent cards will NOT be mailed out this year.
 We are also no longer able to access your ID card in our office.